cairn5/upfgconsole/README.md

 # Guidance#

-A prototype repository for developing and testing guidance algorithms for the upcoming game **KSA** (Kerbal Space Agency).
+A prototype repository for developing and testing guidance algorithms for the upcoming **KSA** (Kitten Space Agency).

 ## Overview